chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 tuple depending on its argument intent.

-- If the tuple argument has the default argument intent, then it is a referential tuple and some of its elements may be captured by ``ref`` depending on their default argument intent.
+- If the tuple argument has the default argument intent, then it is a referential tuple and some of its components may be captured by ``ref`` depending on their default argument intent.
   If a value tuple (such as a tuple variable) is passed to it, the value tuple will be implicitly converted into a referential tuple.
 The resulting